palonso444/MineMadness/README.md

 Ideas for upcoming versions
 ---------------------------

+Change gems thematally to another object that is not appealing to monsters.
+If monsters pick gems it breaks the game.
+Idea: come kind of plant that only Sawyer can recognize and is able to pick.

 Monster can pick objects.
 Kill monster and object is dropped on its spot.

 Invisible traps triggered if player goes to trap spot